-A patient may undergo a battery of radiological investigations at separate locations, which needs to be accessed by multiple radiologists and multiple treating physicians in different locations (sometimes across the globe).
+A patient may undergo a battery of radiological investigations at separate locations, which need to be accessed by multiple radiologists and multiple treating physicians in different locations (sometimes across the globe).
 A system for rapid transfer of images, while maintaining the original quality is a vital, albeit complex technological need.

 Also, hard-copy films are difficult to store and archive, and the quality deteriorates over time (although electronic media are not immune to the latter issue).

-Capital cost was a major limitation in the early years but entry of multiple vendors into the market, as well as the geometric increase in processing power and digital storage has significantly brought costs down.
+Capital cost was a major limitation in the early years but entry of multiple vendors into the market, as well as the geometric increase in processing power and digital storage has significantly brought expense down.
 The major limitation of PACS or teleradiology devices, is the quality of images, which may be compromised by suboptimal resolution display monitors at different locations.
-Also, any technical failure, and improper back-up storage may hamper the data retrieval as well as massive data loss may happen.
+Also, any technical failure, and improper back-up storage may hamper the data retrieval and carries the - rare - risk of massive data loss.